sergiomarotco/Network-segmentation-cheat-sheet/README.md

 4. strong protection of your production environment from spear phishing.

 🔥Now the attacker will not be able to attack the production network, because now a potentially compromised workstation in the corporate network basically does not have network access to the production.
 Related problems:
-1. separate workstations for access to the production network - yes, now you will have 2 computers on your desktop :)
+1. separate workstations for access to the production network - yes, now you will have 2 computers on your desktop.
 2. other LDAP catalog or Domain controller for production network;
 3. firewall analyzer, network equipment analyzer;
 4. netflow analyzer.